22 ways to be a healthier traveller in 2021

 Comprehensive travel insurance can also help you in the event of any number of mishaps that may interrupt or disrupt your trip.

 “Purchasing separate travel insurance is a good idea, ensuring you’re protected against cancellations and lost luggage,” John Gobbels, vice president and chief operating officer of Medjet, a medical air-transport and travel-security membership program, told TPG.
 “It can also cover medical or dental incidents as well.”

 Having a game plan for an emergency is definitely part of any healthy travel agenda.

-Colds, stomachaches and allergies are no fun, but they’re part of life, even when you’re on vacation.
-Keep in mind that your favorite over-the-counter remedies may not be available in your destination country.
+Colds, stomach aches and allergies are no fun, but they’re part of life, even when you’re on holiday.
+Keep in mind that your favourite over-the-counter remedies may not be available in your destination country.